 - Salt to taste

 Heat oil in a pan over a medium heat.
 Add the paneer cubes and fry for 3 minutes making sure that you turn them midway.
-Drain on kitchen paper and add to a bowl of warm water.
+Drain on kitchen paper and aset aside.

 Heat oil in a pan over a medium heat.
-Add the onions and fry for 13 - 15 minutes until a dark golden brown.
+Add the cumin seeds.
+Once they sizzle, add onions and fry for 10 - 15 minutes until a dark golden brown.

 Stir in the ginger, garlic and green chillies.
 Then fry for 2 - 3 minutes.

-Add the cumin, coriander powder and turmeric.
-Fry for a minute with a splash of water.
+Add the cumin, coriander powder, turmeric and red chilli powder.
+Fry for a minute.

-Pour in the tomatoes, cover pan and simmer for 8 - 10 minutes.
-Uncover pan & cook on high for a further 3-4 minutes.
+Pour in the tomatoes, cover pan and simmer on medium low for 10 - 15 minutes.

 Soaking the paneer after cooking it, stops it from cooking immediately but also stops it from going hard.